Big-Dig-Data/sashimi/README.rst

 limited but useful part of the SUSHI API.

 You can use Sashimi to generate random data to test your SUSHI client.
-This is how we use as Big Dig Data - as a source of data for `Celus <https://www.celus.net/>`_ online demo.
+This is how we use at Big Dig Data - as a source of data for `Celus <https://www.celus.net/>`_ online demo.

 Installation